 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the physical sciences degrees they offer, see the list below.

 Iowa State University is one of the finest schools in the United States for getting a degree in physical sciences.
-Iowa State is a fairly large public university located in the small city of Ames.
+Iowa State is a very large public university located in the small city of Ames.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.